jgonfsbl/aws-apigw-lambda/README.md

-# aws-config-lambda
+# AWS APIGW (proxy to) Lambda

-Template for an AWS custom Config rule using a Lambda function that has been previously parametrized.
+Template for an AWS APIGW in proxy mode to a Lambda function that has been previously parametrized.